bhavyareddykanuganti/cs5293sp22-project0/README.md

 is being created using execute() method in norman.db.
 After creating the table the connection has to be closed.

 ### 4. populatedb(db, incidents0, incidents1, incidents2, incidents3, incidents4, x)
-As done in createdb() function, even in populatedb()we need connection and cursor object.
+As done in createdb() function, even in populatedb() connection and cursor object are needed.
 The arguments passed for this function are db, data of five row and length of the row.
 The data that has been fetched and extracted from the pdf is inserted into the database using the execute() method, and the commit() method is uused to save the changes.
 The saved records are retured through this function.

 ### 5. status(db)
-This function takes db as the argument, the nature of incident and the number of times that has occured will be sorted and printed and also the number of times nature of incidents is unknown is also displayed in the end.
+This function takes db and count as the argument, connection and cursor object are created and in the execute method the data is sorted based on the number of times an incident occurs in descending order and then it is sorted alphabetically.
+The nature of incident and the number of times that has occured will be seperated by pipe character and is printed.
+The number of times nature of incidents is unknown is also displayed in the end.

 ## 3. test_project0.py
 This file tests all the functions in project0.py file, when executed it returns